Best AI Robo-Advisor Alternatives for Experienced Investors in 2026

 The fastest way to choose is to name how much control you want to keep, then pick the tool built for that.
 There is no overall number one; Walnut leads only in its own category (a control-first research layer on your real portfolio), not across the board.

-- You want a research layer on the broker you already own.
-Walnut connects your brokerage through SnapTrade, grounds the chat in your real holdings, frames each against the S&P 500, and approves every trade with you.
+- You want a research layer on the broker you already own, with your lots untouched.
+Walnut connects your brokerage, grounds the chat in your real holdings, frames each against the S&P 500, and approves every trade with you.

 - You want plain-English fund and ETF discovery.
 Magnifi is a finance-tuned chat built for screening and discovery while you keep the decision.

-- You want systematic automation on your own rules.
-Composer lets you build and backtest rules-based strategies, then runs them for you.
+- You want a systematic satellite sleeve on rules you author.
+Composer lets you build and backtest conditional strategies, then runs them for you.

 - You want opinionated whole-portfolio recommendations.
 PortfolioPilot scores linked accounts and tells you specific changes to weigh.